shangjingbo1226/shangjingbo1226.github.io/_teaching/2024-winter-DSC148-DM.md

 **Recording Note**: Please download the recording video for the full length.
 Dropbox website will only show you the first one hour.

-**HW Note**: All HWs due before the lecture time 11:00 AM PT in the morning.
+**HW Note**: All HWs due by the end of the day on the due date, i.e., 11:59 PM PT.

 Week | Date        | Topic & Slides                                                  | Events
 1    | 01/09 (Tue) | Introduction: Data Types, Tasks, and Evaluations | HW1 out